 Nausea and Vomiting

-Nausea and vomiting are possible side effects from chemotherapy.
+Nausea and vomiting are possible side effects of chemotherapy cancer treatment.
 These used to be among the most frequent and difficult side effects to manage.
-However, we now have highly powerful medicines (anti-emetics) to prevent and control this effect.
-It has resulted in great improvements in how patients feel and handle their treatments.
+However, we now have powerful medicines (anti-emetics) to prevent and control this effect.
+It has resulted in great improvements in how patients feel and handle their chemotherapy treatments.
 We will work with you closely to ensure that nausea and vomiting are minimized, and in most cases, completely prevented.

 Ways to Manage Nausea and Vomiting